 - This pattern is made in the round.

-- Round 2: Ch x2, inc in every dc, sl st to first dc.
+- Round 2: Ch x2, dc inc in every dc, sl st to first dc.
 (24) Then change the color to gold.

 - Round 3: With the gold yarn, ch x1 and then in the next stitch make a dc.

-- Then ch x2, and in the next stitch (don't skip any stitches from the previous row), make a dc, but don't go through the last 2 loops on the hook when you are finishing the stitch.
-Instead with your half way done dc, go into the next stitch and pull up a loop.
+- Instead with your halfway done dc, go into the next stitch and pull up a loop.
 Finish that stitch like a dc.
-Now you have 2 stitches merged into 1 and it makes the stitches look like an upside down V. Ch x2 then repeat for the rest of the round.
+Now you have 2 stitches merged into 1 and it makes the stitches look like an upside-down V. Ch x2 then repeat from * for the rest of the round.

 - When you get to the end of the round sl st to the first dc.